Make a big impact on your small bedroom with these clever storage solutions

 We love this idea of using bookshelves as a storage solution for the bottom of the bed where there is unused space.
 The great thing about the shelving is that you can fit more than a book-wide object inside so you can be really flexible in how you use the shelving.
 So our top tip would be to use a shelving unit that has a good depth and width between the shelves to fit any excess bedroom storage you need to fill it with.

-Having your favourite things in an easy to reach place in your bedroom can make all the difference to how you interact with your room.
-If you’re a bookworm and you can’t resist having a place to put all your best books in your bedroom, then take note from this cozy book shelf idea.
+Having your favourite things in an easy-to-reach place in your bedroom can make all the difference to how you interact with your room.
+If you’re a bookworm and you can’t resist having a place to put all your best books in your bedroom, then take note of this cozy bookshelf idea.

 If you’ve got a small bedroom with no space for a bedside table, consider extending storage across one side of your bedroom to make the most of the space.
 We love this simple bedroom design where the bed is pushed up against the wall to create extra floor space for furnishings.

-Combine your storage with functional space, such as a chest of drawers and desk space that can double up as a WFH office and a get ready parlor while keeping your clothes and bedroom items neatly tucked away.
+Combine your storage with functional space, such as a chest of drawers and desk space that can double up as a WFH office and a get-ready parlour while keeping your clothes and bedroom items neatly tucked away.

 Small bedrooms with limited floor space need clever storage solutions such as floating shelves to store necessities so that they are within easy reach.
-Having over the bed shelving is a great way to style your bed too, it will feel like you are using less space as the shelving serves as functional and a stylish way to decorate.
-Small bedroom without bulky furnishings that can make small bedrooms look even smaller!
+Having over-the-bed shelving is a great way to style your bed too, it will feel like you are using less space as the shelving serves as a functional and stylish way to decorate.
+Small bedrooms without bulky furnishings can make small bedrooms look spacious!

 If you’ve got a small bedroom but have the issue of storage, why not consider investing in a tall bookshelf?
 It’s also a great way to separate the room if positioned right, which gives off the illusion of more space, just like this one from Wayfair.